ckeditor/ckeditor4/tests/plugins/inlinetoolbar/context/manual/context.md

 ## Inline Toolbar Context

-Inline toolbar should be shown only selections containg `strong` and `em` in its path.
+Inline toolbar should be shown only selections containing `strong` and `em` in its path.

 Example test case: